cosmicjs/docs/docs/graphql-api/README.md

 https://graphql.cosmicjs.com/v2
 ```

+## Status Check
+You can check on the API sytetm status via the [Cosmic JS status page](https://cosmicjs.statuspage.io/).

 ## Playground
 Use the playground for a full interactive demonstration.
 Use the "Docs" and "Schema" buttons on the right side for documentation on models, queries, inputs, and descriptions.